 Cautionary Tales of Inaccessibility

-, in particular:

-, in particular:

-of older people

-- links to laws and policies regarding web accessibility around the world

-- addresses considerations that can arise when developing organizational policies on web accessibility

-Additional resources

 Web Content Accessibility and Mobile Web: Making a Web Site Accessible Both for People with Disabilities and for Mobile Devices

-Older Users and Web Accessibility: Meeting the Needs of Ageing Web Usersstatistics on the impact and prevalence of ageing
+Older Users and Web Accessibility: Meeting the Needs of Ageing Web Users

+Overview of “Web Accessibility for Older Users: A Literature Review” – includes statistics on the impact and prevalence of ageing

-Web Accessibility Laws and PoliciesDeveloping Organizational Policies on Web AccessibilitySuggestions for speakers
+Web Accessibility Laws and Policies - links to laws and policies regarding web accessibility around the world

+Developing Organizational Policies on Web Accessibility - addresses considerations that can arise when developing organizational policies on web accessibility

+Suggestions for speakers

 Discussion: Explore how accessibility solutions are becoming increasing available in mainstream products and services.
 For example, text-to-speech (speech synthesis), voice recognition (speech input), touch screens, motion sensors, and others in mobile devices, car navigation systems, interactive television, game consoles, and many more.
 Discuss how accessibility features benefit everyone, including people with and without disabilities.